 Heat a large glug of olive oil in a casserole dish, sweat off the onions and garlic.
-Add cumin seeds and 1 x chilli along with the celery and cook off for 2-3 minutes.
+Add cumin and 1 x chilli along with the celery and cook off for 2-3 minutes.
 Add the plum tomatoes and cook for 5-7 minutes.
 Add the stock, sweetcorn, beans along with the lentils and slowly bring to the boil, stirring occasionally.
 Heavily season, reduce the heat, cover and simmer for 45-60 mins.
 Garnish with red onion and the remaining chilli.
 Add some flaked almonds to offer texture and crunch and serve alongside a dollop of sour cream.
 Enjoy!

 Check out our Dark Chocolate Recipe and Its Benefits